Sensory-Cloud/csharp-sdk/README.md

 ISecureCrential must be implemented by you and the credentials should be persisted in a secure manner, such as in an excrypted database.
 OAuth credentials should be generated one time per unique machine.

-An crude example of ISecureCredential is as follows:
+A crude example of ISecureCredential is as follows:

 ```csharp
 public class SecureCredentialStoreExample : ISecureCredentialStore